Succinct certificates for solutions to binary quadratic Diophantine equations: Introduction

 This paper treats the general problem of recognizing those binary quadratic Diophantine equations which have nonnegative solutions, which may also be required to satisfy given congruence side conditions.
-This problem appears to be fundamentally harder computationally than any of the special subclasses of binary quadratic Diophantine equations considered up to now (i.e. including (i)--(iv) above) as indicated by the following example. \paragraph{Example.} Consider the set of equations \beql{eq104} x^2 - dy^2 = -1 \eeq where $d$ is given in its binary representation as input.
+This problem appears to be fundamentally harder computationally than any of the special subclasses of binary quadratic Diophantine equations considered up to now (i.e. including (i)--(iv) above) as indicated by the following example. \paragraph{Example.} ({\em Anti-Pellian Equation}) Consider the set of equations \beql{eq104} x^2 - dy^2 = -1 \eeq where $d$ is given in its binary representation as input.
 The equations (\ref{eq104}) are often called the {\em non-Pellian} or {\em anti-Pellian} equations.
 For the subset $d = 5^{2n+1}$, the input requires no more than $7n$ bits.
 In Lagarias \cite[Appendix A]{Lag80b}, it is shown that for $d = 5^{2n+1}$ this equation has solutions for $n = 1,2,3, \ldots$ and that the solution $(t_1 , u_1 )$ to this equation with minimal binary lengths $L(t_1 )$, $L(u_1 )$ is given by \beql{eq105} t_1 + u_1 \sqrt 5 = (2+ \sqrt 5)^{5^n} ~. \eeq This implies that the length of {\em any} solution $x$ to (\ref{eq104}) expressed in binary for these $d$ satisfies

 This example shows that there are some binary quadratic Diophantine equations whose solutions are so large that it requires exponential space (in terms of the length of the coefficients of the equation) to store any such solution in binary.
-In addition this shows the set \beql{eq106} \Pi = \{ d \in \omega | x^2 - dy^2 = -1 ~\mbox{is solvable in integers \}} \eeq cannot be established to be in the complexity class $D$ by use of the Diophantine equation $x^2 - dy^2 + 1 = 0$ in (1.2).
-Indeed we cannot hope to show the set (\ref{eq106}) is in $NP$ by guessing a solution $x,y$, because it potentially requires exponential time to check that a given solution $x,y$ to (\ref{eq104}) is a solution.
-(However, see Theorem 1.3 below.)
-These results apply to the general quadratic Diophantine equation (\ref{eq103}), because the problem of recognizing the subclass (\ref{eq104}) is clearly in $P$.
+In addition this shows the set \beql{eq106} \Pi = \{ d \in \NN | x^2 - dy^2 = -1 ~\mbox{is solvable in integers \}} \eeq cannot be established to be in the complexity class $D$ by using the Diophantine equation $x^2 - dy^2 + 1 = 0$ in a relation (\ref{eq102}).
+Indeed we cannot hope to show the set (\ref{eq106}) is in $NP$ by guessing a solution $x,y$ in binary and verifying it is a solution by substitution in (\ref{eq104}), because this potentially requires exponential time to check.
+These same restrictions apply to the general quadratic Diophantine equation (\ref{eq103}), because the problem of recognizing the subclass (\ref{eq104}) is clearly in $P$.\\